theodor349/P7-Potency-Based-Search-Heuristic/Readme.md

    - Contains the correct solution to most instances
    - Was gained by running the original Tapaal search strategies on all models and queries

-All plots and tabels can be compiled by running the `compile_plots_tabels.sh` script.
+All plots and tabels can be compiled by running the `Latex Files/compile_plots_tabels.sh` script.